compute property/local command

 The batom1 and batom2 attributes refer to the atom IDs of the 2 atoms in each bond.
 The btype attribute refers to the type of the bond, from 1 to Nbtypes = # of bond types.
 The number of bond types is defined in the data file read by the read_data command.

 This compute calculates a local vector or local array depending on the number of input values.
 The length of the vector or number of rows in the array is the number of bonds, angles, etc. If a single input is specified, a local vector is produced.
 If two or more inputs are specified, a local array is produced where the number of columns = the number of inputs.
 The vector or array can be accessed by any command that uses local values from a compute as input.
-See this section for an overview of LAMMPS output options.
+See the Howto output doc page for an overview of LAMMPS output options.

 The vector or array values will be integers that correspond to the specified attribute.

 The keyword default is cutoff = type.